SamTipper/LightSwitcher/README.md

 Once you run the setup, the `config.ini` file will be made.
 You don't need to touch this file but you can if you aren't happy with a few of the program's behaviours.

 ### All Configurable Settings:
 - **start_time** (INTEGER): The initial time of day when the program will accept commands.
-It accepts integers that are 1 or 2 characters in length.
+It accepts integers that are 1 or 2 characters in length, representing the hour in a day.

 - **end_time** (INTEGER): The final time of day when the program will accept commands.
-It accepts integers that are 1 or 2 characters in length.
+It accepts integers that are 1 or 2 characters in length, representing the hour in a day.

 - **cooldown_ceil** (INTEGER): The maximum number of times commands can be used before the cooldown is triggered (global).